-The Khari monks were racially proud to an extreme degree.
-They and their Stygian cousins were slave-masters for millenia, as were their more distant cousins, the Imperial Atlanteans of Negari.
+The Naacal monks were racially proud to an extreme degree.
+They and their Stygian cousins were slave-masters for millenia, as were their more distant kindred, the Imperial Atlanteans of Negari.
 The Erlikite priesthood of Yahlgan excluded any Lemurian/Hyrkanian admixture, even after so many eons.
 Yahlgan was a “last redoubt” which had withstood the millennia, and mingling with their former slaves would be the final admission of defeat.
-The irony was that — through the tutelage of Yahlgan — the Khari deity, “Nyarlak” (Nyarlathotep), had become “Erlik,” the war-god of the Hyrkanian (and later, Altaic) nomads who had long ago thrown off the Khari yoke.
+The irony was that — through the tutelage of Yahlgan — the proto-Stygian deity, “Nyarlak” (Nyarlathotep), had become “Erlik,” the war-god of the Hyrkanian (and later, Altaic) nomads who had long ago thrown off the Naacal yoke.

 In REH’s “The Black Hound of Death”, Erlikite monks transform their victim into something like a werewolf.
 The narrator says, “What unguessed masters of nameless science dwell in the black towers of Yahlgan I dare not dream, but surely black sorcery from the pits of Hell went into the remolding of that countenance.”
 That ancient order, devoted to death, corruption and evil, kept the original Ghorl Nigral, written on indestructible leaves of flexible metal, in their hidden citadel.
 They combined perverted surgical and biological science with sorcery.